Manos: The Hands of Fate (video game)

-Manos: The Hands of Fate is a video game developed and published by FreakZone Games, based on the cult film Manos: The Hands of Fate (1966).
+Manos: The Hands of Fate is a video game developed and published by FreakZone Games and based on the 1966 cult film of the same name.
 It was published in 2012 for iOS, with retro graphics and sound inspired by the 8-bit era for the Nintendo Entertainment System.
 It was later ported to Windows and Android.
 Manos: The Hands of Fate features Mike, a husband and father who attempts to expunge a man known as "The Master" in order to escape a lodge and rescue his family.

 Plot and gameplay

 Mike makes his way through the first stage of Manos: The Hands of Fate.

 Manos: The Hands of Fate is a side-scrolling platform game.
 Players control Mike, as he ventures through a haunted lodge in order to rescue his family from "The Master," the owner of said lodge.
 He is armed with a revolver, which can be upgraded to a more powerful shotgun.
 Mike is also able to locate hidden "Hands of Fate" which increase his vitality.
 At the end of each level, Mike encounters a boss, which must be defeated before he is able to advance to the next level.